Ralph Waldo Emerson once said:

-Take this as an opportunity to choose your state of mind going into this week and through the New Year.
+Take this as an opportunity to actively choose your state of mind, and enjoy a mindful holiday season.

 Here are a few steps to make sure you are the one in control of your mind:

-- Set an intention – Take a moment to really consider how you want to be throughout the rest of the holidays.
-If you’re going to be with family and friends, howwould you like to be with them (e.g., present, listening, playful)?
-Or maybe the holidays are a grieving time for you this year.
-How can you be gentle with yourself?
+- Set an intention – Take a moment to really consider how you want to be throughout the holidays.
+If you’re going to be with family and friends, how would you like to be with them (e.g., present, listening, playful)?
+The holidays may be a difficult or grieving time for you this year, if so, how can you be gentle with yourself?

-- Be present – In order to pay attention to this intention, it’ll be important to integrate some practice that brings you to the present moment.
-This might be a mindfulness practice such as coming to the breath, or maybe closing the eyes and listening to sounds, or maybe taking a moment to look at all the sights around you.
+- Be present – In order to pay attention to this intention, it’s important to integrate some practice that brings you to the present moment.
+This might be a mindfulness practice such as coming to the breath, or maybe closing your eyes and listening to sounds, or maybe taking a moment to look at all the sights around you.

 - Make meaning – The holidays are meant to be a time of meaning.
-For Christmas, if it is meaningful, you might consider what the birth of Jesus means to you, or if that isn’t meaningful, you might consider the meaning of being in the rare experience of spending time with people you don’t see often.
-Or if your holiday is Kwanzaa, you might reflect upon the meaning of your African heritage and culture.
+For Christmas, if it is meaningful, consider what the birth of Jesus means to you, or if that isn’t meaningful, you might consider the meaning of being in the rare experience of spending time with people you don’t see often.
+Or if you celebrate Kwanzaa, you might reflect upon the meaning of your African heritage and culture.
 No matter your spiritual background, this can be a time to just stop, reflect and make meaning from your life.